pivotal-cf/docs-pks/monitor-audit-logs.hbs.md

 ---
-title: Auditing Tanzu Kubernetes Grid Integrated Edition Logs
+title: Auditing {{  vars.product }} Logs
-owner: TKGI

 ---

 This topic describes key TKGI (TKGI) auditable events and the log entries they generate.

 Operators can use this information to audit event logs to see what users took what actions at what times.
 This is helpful
 for security, compliance, and troubleshooting.

 Log content can either be [downloaded](./download-logs.html) or configured to be transported via syslog.

 ## <a id='overview'></a>TKGI API events

 The following log entry examples are produced by TKGI API events and correspond to key actions taken by a user logged into the TKGI CLI.

 ### <a id="cluster-creation"></a>Cluster Creation